2002 FINA Men's Water Polo World League: Group A

-Greece qualified for the Super Final as the host country.
+Greece automatically qualified for the Super Final as the host country.
 Only the top place earned qualification, which was taken by Spain.
-Three points were awarded for a win, one point for a loss.
+Three points were awarded for a win and one point for a loss.

 Group B

-The top two places, won by Hungary and Russia, earned qualification.
-Three points were awarded for a win, one point for a loss.
+The top two places, occupied by Hungary and Russia, earned qualification.
+Three points were awarded for a win and one point for a loss.